 - Users are prompted to enter their email address each time the app loads.
 That account name will be used to tag the user's vote in the database. - Users can submit a new vote at any time.
-In this case, their old vote will be overwritten. - Users can view the votes from everyone in the group.
+In this case, their old vote will be overwritten. - Users can view the votes from everyone in the group. - For the sake of simplicity, the issue being voted on is determined outside the app, such as in a classroom setting in which the teacher announces the issue and asks everyone to vote electronically.
+(Note that this example could be extended to allow users to prompt votes by posting issues to vote on from within the app.)

-Figure 22-3.
+Figure 22-4.
 A Voting app that stores votes to TinyWebDB